What is a Gelding Horse?

 Of course, not all stallions are rude like that, so I am generalising here.
 However, not all geldings are wonderful, calm-riding horses, either.

-But, usually, a gelding is much easier to train, handle and ride.
+But, usually, a gelding is much easier to train, easier to handle and easier to ride.

 So, how does castration affect our horses?